alexZaicev/eisgroup/README.md

 As part of my practical test I was supposed to develop an application that would query "Lietuvos Bankas" for currency data, preprocess the data and return it to the client.

-The application is developed with Java 11 and Spring Boot framework as a RESTful API.
+The application is developed with Java 11 (Amazon Correto JDK 11) and Spring Boot framework as a RESTful API.

 ### The project consists of 3 packages:
     * controllers - Pakacge that hold HTTP controllers